OutlierVentures/H2O/kovan/README.md

 - [GitHub Faucet](https://faucet.kovan.network/) – 1ETH

 These have a timeout so you'll have to wait before repeat faucet use.

-It may be useful to send the ETH to an address managed by something you're used to since the HDWallet provider can be a bit tricky.
-For example, you can send your ETH to a MetaMask-managed account and then transfer 0.5ETH from MetaMask to your provider address.

 Once you've transferred some ETH to your provider address you can continue.
 If the account ever runs out of ETH, you can top up using the steps above.